-1. “Temptation at Checkout: The Food Industry’s Sneaky Strategy for Selling More” reveals how checkout works to prompt purchases and makes the case that stores should not use checkout to promote foods and beverages that undermine their customers’ health.
-Profiling healthy checkout projects around the United States, and three retail policies in the United Kingdom, the report shows that healthy checkout is not only possible, but would also be a major step forward in cleaning up the food environment.
-(In a hurry?
-For the executive summary of “Temptation at Checkout: The Food Industry’s Sneaky Strategy for Selling More,” click here.)
+- “Temptation at Checkout: The Food Industry’s Sneaky Strategy for Selling More” reveals how checkout works to prompt purchases.
+Profiling healthy checkout projects around the United States, and three retail policies in the United Kingdom, the report shows that healthy checkout is possible and would be a major step forward.
+(For the executive summary, click here).

-2. “Rigged: Supermarket Shelves for Sale” uncovers backroom deals between stores and food manufacturers that drive supermarket offerings, affecting the selection and promotion of particular products in the store.
+- “Rigged: Supermarket Shelves for Sale” uncovers backroom deals between stores and food manufacturers that drive supermarket offerings, affecting the selection and promotion of particular products in the store.
 The cost to get one candy bar in every checkout aisle of the biggest U.S. supermarkets?
 As much as $1 million a year.
-Grocery stores have essentially created a “pay to play” scenario in which only the largest manufacturers can afford to get their items on grocery store shelves.
-(In a hurry?
-For a brief overview of “Rigged: Supermarket Shelves for Sale”, click here.)
+(For a brief overview, click here).

-6. Bridging the Gap measured the Availability of Healthy Food Products at Checkout Nationwide, 2010–2012 and found that many more checkouts pushed candy or sugary drinks than fresh fruits and vegetables or water.
+- Bridging the Gap measured the Availability of Healthy Food Products at Checkout Nationwide from 2010–2012 and found that many more checkouts pushed candy or sugary drinks than fresh fruits and vegetables or water.

 - “Why Healthy Checkout?” is a two-page factsheet that details evidence-based reasons food stores should rethink checkout.